The Woman

 HAVE YOU WANTED TO BECOME HER—

-SPIRITUALLY, PERSONALLY, and PROFESSIONALLY?
+SPIRITUALLY, PERSONALLY, AND PROFESSIONALLY?

 Kimberla Lawson Roby admits that for years, she wasn’t being the real woman God created her to be.
 Yes, she has always loved God and tried her best to honor Him, but what she eventually discovered was that building and maintaining her own personal relationship with God—and making Him her top priority—was the key to finding joy in all areas of her life.